 To learn more about psyllids, check out this information from the Colorado State University Extension.

-There are a few different diseases that can cause tomato plant leaves to appear purple.
-Let’s review a few of the common ones.
+There are a few different diseases that can cause tomato plant leaves to appear purple, including:

 Curly Top Virus

-This virus is transmitted by the beet leafhopper, which can migrate over a distance.
-There are no effective treatments, so prevention and containment is the key.
+According to the University of Colorado Extension, this virus is transmitted by the beet leafhopper.
+There are no effective treatments for curly top virus, so prevention and containment is the key.

 If you find plants infected with curly top virus, remove them from the garden and destroy them.
-Do not place the discarded plants in your compost pile.
+This will prevent the disease from spreading to other plants in your garden.

 Tomato Spotted Wilt Virus

 If you see dark brown or purple spots on your leaves, then your tomato plant may have this virus.
 These dark areas will eventually make their way to the stems of the plant.

 As the disease progresses, leaves will wilt, although the leaf tissue will still be stiff.
 Any fruit that forms may have yellow spots or rings.